bennadel/JSONWebTokens.cfc/README.md

 var payload = jwt.decode( jwtToken, "my-secret-key" );
 ```

-_NOTE: Each of the above methods takes an optional algorithm specification._
+_NOTE: Each of the above methods takes an optional algorithm specification (defaults
+to HS256)._

 Or, if you intend to use the same encoding and decoding methods over and over again in
 a particular application, it can be more efficient to instantiate and cache a JSON Web